anuragchakravarty/Codsoft/README.md

 ## 1. Rock, Paper, Scissors Game

-Welcome to the Rock, Paper, Scissors game repository!
-This repository contains a simple, interactive command-line implementation of the classic Rock, Paper, Scissors game using Python.
+Welcome to the Rock, Paper, Scissors game.
+This Program contains a simple, interactive command-line implementation of the classic Rock, Paper, Scissors game using Python.
 ### Program Description
 1. Displays the game name and rules.
 2. Prompt the user to start the game.